 If the weather was totally clear when you were issued the ticket, you might want to mention that.
 This will tell the judge that you weren’t speeding in dangerous weather conditions.
 While you shouldn’t use it a justification for speeding, bringing it up can potentially help your case.
 Just say that the road was completely dry and the conditions were clear.
 This is almost always the case in places like California.

 It was Less Than 5 Mph Over

-A lot of speeding tickets get thrown out if it is established that the driver wasn’t going more than a few mph over the speed limit.
-If this truly is the case, there is a very good chance that you can get the ticket dismissed completely.
-It is very rare for any speeding ticket to hold up in court if the driver was only going three or four miles per hour over the posted limit.
+A lot of speeding tickets get thrown out if it’s established that the driver wasn’t going more than a few mph over the speed limit.
+If this truly is the case, there’s a high chance that you can get the ticket dismissed completely.
+It’s very rare for any speeding ticket to hold up in court if the driver was only going three or four miles per hour over the posted limit.

 There was an Absence of Traffic

 Something else that you might want to consider saying is that there weren’t any other cars around at the time.
-If you were caught speeding in the middle of the night on an empty road, the judge make take that into consideration because you weren’t posing threats to traffic or pedestrians.
+If you were caught speeding in the middle of the night on an empty road, the judge may take that into consideration because you weren’t posing threats to traffic or pedestrians.